Journalism and Mass Communication

 Thesis

-Cronkite students may complete a thesis on a topic that interests them or a creative project that employs and stretches their journalism and communication skills.
-Examples of creative projects include reporting projects, web sites, podcasts, radio or television productions, visual projects, and documentaries.
-Along with a creative project, students must submit a paper that addresses the history/context of their topic and explains the development of the project and what they learned.
+Examples of thesis projects include reporting projects, web sites, podcasts, radio or television productions, visual projects, and documentaries.
+Thesis projects will produce a written document that addresses the history and context of the topic and explains the development of the project and what was learned.
 The purpose is to provide context, methodology and reflection.

 Academic Preparation

-To successfully complete a thesis or creative project through the Cronkite School, students must take the courses MCO 492 and then MCO 493, each of which are worth 3 credit hours.
+To successfully complete a thesis through the Cronkite School, students must take the courses MCO302: Media Research Methods and then MCO493: Honors Thesis, each worth 3 credit hours.
 Students usually take these courses in their junior and/or senior years after completing Cronkite coursework relevant to the topic and the skills required for completion of the project or thesis.
-Students work closely with their directors to determine the scope and specifics of the work required during the two courses, but, typically, research and/or reporting take place during the first course and writing/production in the second semester.
+Students work closely with their directors to determine the scope and specifics of the work required during the two courses.

 Recommended Timeline

-Students typically begin work on their theses or creative projects in their junior year and complete the work in their senior year.
+Students typically begin work on their thesis projects in their junior year and complete the work in their senior year.
+Students can prepare by connecting with faculty, engaging in honors projects, internships and research, which generate future thesis topic ideas.

 Other Honors Opportunities